Co-op Deli Grocery Delivery in Japan: きらきら (Kira kira) Baby Food

 Clockwise from the top left: Strawberry Baby Danone yogurt, sweet potato sticks (these are great for your baby to perfect feeding themselves by hand), cut tofu (I use these mainly in miso soup for my daughter and as it’s already cut into cubes, it’s very convenient to use.
 I also don’t have to worry about the expiry date as much), udon (these are the perfect portion for babies but are a bit long so they do require some cutting before serving).

-Pureed edamame.
-I use these to make oyaki (fried cakes).
+Strained edamame.
+I use these to make oyaki (dumplings).
 These are suitable for 6 months and up.

 Boneless white-meat fish from Hokkaido that’s cut into small pieces.
 I hate cooking fish with a passion so this saved me when it came to feeding my daughter because all I had to do was measure and microwave it.
 It’s really versatile as well so I could use it in a lot of dishes.
 As you can see in the image above, this product is suitable for babies 5 months and up, so right when they start solids!
 (I would recommend pureeing it with a tiny bit of formula or vegetable soup or cutting it up very finely for the first few weeks.)